Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 What health insurance covers

-Private health insurance benefits can include:
+Private health insurance benefits may include:

 Do health insurers cover pre-existing conditions?